aavegotchi/aavegotchi-wiki/posts/en/matokens.md

 ## Learn more

-* [Twitter thread](https://twitter.com/mudgen/status/1352399348219445250) by [Nick Mudge](/team#nick-mudge) on his successful deployment of aTokens on Matic Network as maTokens
+* [Twitter thread](https://twitter.com/mudgen/status/1352399348219445250) by [Nick Mudge](/team#nick-mudge) on his successful deployment of aTokens on Polygon as maTokens
 * Nick Mudge dives into the [technicalities of maTokens](https://aavegotchi.substack.com/p/aaves-interest-bearing-atokens-on)